MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-extend-datacenter.md

 ---
-title: How to extend the datacenter on Azure Stack Hub | Microsoft Docs
+title: How to extend the datacenter on Azure Stack Hub
 description: Learn how to extend the datacenter on Azure Stack Hub.
 author: mattbriggs